brainvisa/brainvisa.github.io/contributing.md

     git commit
     [ git push ]

-### same but I have also commited locally, on the wrong branch
+### same but I have also committed locally, on the wrong branch

 * if only one commit has been done: use cherry-pick